Arkansas Sports Betting Fails to Draw Revenue for July

-Furthermore, the state lottery also reflected an increase of revenue by $8.4 million.
+Furthermore, the state lottery also reflected an increase in revenue by $8.4 million.
 Fortunately, these two aspects made the sports betting losses somewhat manageable.

 Could This Be a Turning Point for Arkansas?

-It is easier to put the blame regarding the revenue losses on the Covid-19, and the subsequent measures taken by the states to respond to it.
+It is easier to blame the revenue losses on Covid-19, and the subsequent measures taken by the states to respond to it.